 - An employee who was not married at the time of retirement and later marries, can request that the annuity be changed to include the spouse for a survivor benefit.
 NOTIFY: U. S. Office of Personnel Management, Retirement Operations Center, P.O.
-Box 45, Boyers, Pennsylvania 16017, in writing of this intention no later than 2 years after the marriage. - An employee retiring, unmarried, and who elected a survivor benefit to a named person having an insurable interest may change this if he/she gets married and elects the new spouse to be covered with a survivor benefit.
+Box 45, Boyers, Pennsylvania 16017, in writing of this intention no later than 2 years after the marriage. - An employee retiring, unmarried, and who elected a survivor benefit to a named person having an insurable interest may change this if they get married and elect the new spouse to be covered with a survivor benefit.
 This also must be done within 2 years after the marriage.